Tips to Improve Express Entry Score

 1. Retake the language proficiency test

-One of the easiest ways to earn more points is to improve your IELTS score.
+One of the easiest ways to improve Express Entry score is to improve your IELTS score.
 You can register and retake the test if you think you’ll get better results.
 This test alone can earn you up to 160 points.

 2. Include your work experience